|Per capita GDP||GDP/population|

 |(1) Nonmarket Transactions||

 These are the transactions outside the market, and hence there is no reliable price information about them.
 The most important transaction excluded from the GDP is the services of houswives.
-These are not sold in the market, and hence not entered into the GDP.
+These are not sold in the market, and hence are not included the GDP.
+This exclusion understates real welfare.

 In LDCs, a significant amount of food and clothing is produced in the home, but not included in the GDP.
 Thus, welfare is often understated in LDCs.
 On the other hand, in some European countries, different families pay one another for babysitting expenditures and get tax credit, and these expenditures are included in GDP.
 Thus, GDP tend to overstate welfare in these countries.